-Here are the DIY coir mat options for download on the buffalo plaid rug I made:
+Here are the DIY Door mat options for download on the buffalo plaid rug I made:

-IF YOU WANT THE SVG FILES FOR YOUR CRICUT, THOSE FILES ARE THERE TOO! 🙂
+IF YOU WANT THE FREE SVG FILES FOR YOUR CRICUT, THOSE FILES ARE THERE TOO! 🙂

 To make your own doormat design, go to my post here for instructions with pictures: Easy DIY Farmhouse Sign